 Within each sub-cell relatively self contained beach units can also be identified.
-For example there is unlikely to be significant interchange of beach material between the individual beach areas in sub-cell 10a.
-The locations of these "semi-independent beach units" are shown on the relevant littoral process maps.
+For example there is unlikely to be significant interchange of beach material between most of the individual beach areas Cell 11.
+The locations of these "semi-independent beach units" are shown on the relevant littoral process maps